ipinfo/perl/README.md

 #### Usage

 The `Geo::IPinfo->info()` method accepts an IPv4 address as an optional, positional argument.
 If no IP address is specified, the API will return data for the IP address from which it receives the request.
 The `Geo::IPinfo->info_v6()` method works in a similar fashion but for IPv6 addresses.
-Both methods can also be set to always do IPv6 lookups by setting `ipv6_lookup" => 1` while initializing the client.

 ```perl
 use Geo::IPinfo;